 •The Povitica will keep fresh for 2 weeks if refrigerated.

 •The Povitica can be frozen for up to three months when wrapped a layer of wax paper followed by a layer of aluminum foil.
 It is recommended to not freeze Povitica with cream cheese fillings as it doesn’t hold up to being thawed really well – it crumbles.

-This is a promotional video from a company that makes it, Strawberry Hill, but it shows them rolling the Povitica.
+This promotional video by Kansas City based Strawberry Hill shows them rolling the Povitica.